Book family-friendly attractions

 - Explore the anthropological Horniman Museum and Gardens in South London where children can touch museum objects.

-- Touch a 4.5-billion-year-old meteorite in the Peter Harrison Planetarium at the Royal Observatory Greenwich.
+- See a four-and-a-half-billion-year-old meteorite in the Peter Harrison Planetarium at the Royal Observatory Greenwich.

 - Experience the ground-shaking sensation of an earthquake at the Natural History Museum.

 - Visit the Science Museum to ogle the Command Module of Apollo 10, a spacecraft that went around the moon in 1969.

 - Experience the legends of the WW2 warship HMS Belfast with hands on activities for children.

 - See Egyptian mummies during a visit to the British Museum.